smriti1313/PrivTalk/README.md

-# **ChatTap: Secure Real-Time Messaging App**
+# **PrivTalk: Secure Real-Time Messaging App**

-**ChatTap** is a modern web-based chat application designed to offer end-to-end encrypted communication in real-time.
+**PrivTalk** is a modern web-based chat application designed to offer end-to-end encrypted communication in real-time.
 Built using the **MERN stack**, this app allows users to engage in private and secure conversations.

 ## 🛠️ **Technologies Used:**
 - **Frontend**: React.js, Chakra UI, Tailwind CSS